scottzyang/color-box/README.md

 You won't use any libraries or frameworks for this project.
 It should completed wholey with vanilla HTML, CSS, and JS.

+The whole problem should saolved with HTML elements, CSS, and JavaScript.
+You won't need to use canvas, WebGL, SVG or anything than standard tags!

 ## Submission Instructions

 To submit this project for evaluation fill out this [form](https://docs.google.com/forms/d/e/1FAIpQLSfGNcBEbVi3IvjXcM57AT9_3Z8DMA_OLKGq0PVS7m7pKDwjnA/viewform?usp=sf_link) with your information.